Rank-adaptive tensor methods for high-dimensional nonlinear PDEs: The manifold of fixed-rank FTT tensors

-The matrix $\bm R_i \bm R_{i+1}^{\top}$ has rank $r_i$.
 Another important operation is truncation of FTT tensors to smaller rank.
-Efficient algorithm to perform this operation for TT tensors can be found in \cite[Section 3]{OseledetsTT} and in \cite{AlDaas2020}.
-Such algorithm is easily adapted to FTT tensors by replacing QR decompositions of matrices with the QR of FTT cores given in \eqref{functional_QR} and SVD decomposition of matrices with Schmidt decompositions.
-In numerical implementations this amounts to introducing appropriate quadrature weight matrices into the algorithm.
+Efficient algorithms to perform this operation for TT tensors can be found in \cite[section 3]{OseledetsTT} and in \cite{AlDaas2020}.
+Such algorithms are easily adapted to FTT tensors by replacing QR decompositions of matrices with the QR of FTT cores given in \eqref{functional_QR} and SVD decomposition of matrices with Schmidt decompositions.
+In numerical implementations, this adaptation amounts to introducing appropriate quadrature weight matrices into the algorithms.